sruthikeerthi18/Omdena_NER_Example/README.md

 ### Description
 1. NER using Spacy: <br>
 A custom Spacy model was trained for custom dataset.
 A blank model was loaded.
 The other operaations were frozen and only the NER pipeline was trained.
 The model was saved in a directory.
+The dataset consists of about 1 million records and the training takes a long time.
 2. NER using LSTM: <br>
 A Deep Learning with Embedding and LSTM layers was used to perform NER in the sample dataset.